cdsittampalam/documentation/docs/Fund Administration.md

 The summary section has basic information on the fund:

 *   The Fund ID to help differentiate funds with similar names and descriptions
-*   The type of asset in the fund as Bitcoin testnet
+*   The type of asset in the fund as Bitcoin Testnet
 *   The name of the fund as "Fund One"
 *   A brief description about the fund
-*   Bitcoin Testnet as the asset

 ![summary](/doc-images/3Summaryinfo.png)